Cello Curriculum

 • Add 5th, 6th and 7th positions

-• More complicated string crossing patterns covering all 4 strings
+• More complicated string crossing and bowing patterns

-• Solos for Young Cellists Carey Cheney volume 2 and 3
+• Solos for Young cellists Carey Cheney volume 3

 • Violoncello Music for beginners Volume 3, published by Editio Musica Budapest

-• 2 scales and 2 arpeggios.
-Including one major and one minor, 2 octaves.
-Should include E flat or another that demonstrates multiple positions.
-Separate and slurred bowings
+• One major and one minor scale and arpeggio, 2 octaves, separate and slurred.
+Should include E flat or another key that demonstrates multiple positions.

 • An etude